Wilderness therapy: Allegations of abuse, deaths, and lawsuits

-Maia Szalavitz, author of the 2006 book Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids, has concluded that many of the tactics that wilderness-therapy programs use are no different than those used at Guantanamo Bay.
+Maia Szalavitz, author of the 2006 book Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids, has concluded that many tactics employed by wilderness-therapy programs are no different than those used at Guantanamo Bay.
 Szalavitz has documented cases of emotional and physical abuse, and the withholding of food, water, and sleep.

+In another example, Kayla Muzquiz, who spent much of her childhood in "troubled-teen" institutions, recalls the experiences in the SUWS of the Carolinas, a wilderness therapy program in rural North Carolina, stating: "We would wake up every day and hike 10 miles with almost a 60-pound pack on our backs," Muzquiz added.
+"It was excruciating because I had an undiagnosed autoimmune disorder throughout my time in the troubled-teen industry.
+So while I was hiking, I was constantly in pain.
+And it wasn't just regular pain that ibuprofen or Tylenol could take care of; it was just my body attacking itself constantly.
+So, if you complained, you couldn't move up in levels or ranks in wilderness, so it was more like you just had to bite your tongue and kind of just roll with the punches."

 In October 2007 and April 2008, the United States Government Accountability Office convened hearings to address reports of widespread and systemic abuse in adolescent treatment facilities.
 In connection to the hearing, they issued a report about the wilderness therapy industry, in which thousands of allegations of abuse were examined.
 The Federal Trade Commission has published a list of questions for parents to ask when considering a wilderness program.

 Due to the trauma and alleged harm reported by former wilderness program residents who have been forcibly escorted into placement, psychologists have heavily criticized this approach as inappropriate, and grossly inconsistent with establishing the necessary trust required for building a therapeutic relationship between youth and providers.
+Some former participants testify that they suffer lifelong trauma from experiences at these programs.

 Staff qualifications

 In some programs, licensed mental health personnel are not employed to work directly with participants, with programs instead hiring licensed mental health personnel as consultants or in other roles.

 To be licensed in the counseling field, one must possess at least a master's degree in counseling, but much of the time these counselors are individuals without even a bachelor's degree.
 Some programs report having no licensed mental health professionals on staff.
-Some have argued that it is unethical for programs serving “high-risk” youth to deliver therapeutic services using less than professionally trained and credentialed mental health staff.
+Some have argued that it is unethical for programs serving "high-risk" youth to deliver therapeutic services using less than professionally trained and credentialed mental health staff.

 Some researchers have argued that national standards should be created with respect to the training, formal education, and licensure in therapeutic wilderness programs.
 Wilderness programs are not required to employ licensed workers, and so the counselors may be unqualified to help adolescents in the programs to create therapeutic change.